rayud/rayud/README.md

 - 💞️ I’m looking to collaborate on Python Open Source Projects
 - 📫 Reach me via email: rayudu.dola1707@gmail.com and Whatsapp: +918186057778.
 I'm open to a new job or any freelance gigs.

+If you guys are stuck at any point, feel free to ask for the help!!